-Forum Ohio, LLC
+Forum Ohio.
+LLC

 Forum Ohio is a limited liability company that provides evidenced-based psychological / behavioral health assessments, treatment, and consultative services to individuals and governmental and non-governmental agencies through fee-for-service contractual arrangements, workforce service agreements, and participation in preferred provider third-party panels.
-Forum Ohio is jointly owned by Dr. Bob Stinson and Dr. John Tilley, both of whom are licensed clinical and forensic psychologists.
+Forum Ohio is jointly owned by Dr. Bob Stinson and Dr. John Tilley, both of whom are licensed clinical and forensic psychologists and board-certified in forensic psychology by ABPP.
 Forum Ohio's subsidiaries are Stinson & Associates, Inc. / Bob Stinson, Psy.D., Inc. (owned by Dr. Stinson) and Behavioral Science Specialists, LLC (owned by Dr. Tilley).
 Those subsidiaries have been in existence for over 30 years, collectively.
 Forum Ohio's main office is located at 454 East Main Street, Suite 240, Columbus, Ohio, 43215.
 Centrally located in the Discovery District of Downtown Columbus, the practice has ample parking available and is easily accessible by public transportation.
-The Forum Ohio office space complies with access requirements under the Americans with Disabilities Act (ADA), and currently is configured to provide a spacious waiting room as well as public bathrooms which are spacious and ADA compliant.
+Forum Ohio's office space complies with access requirements under the Americans with Disabilities Act (ADA), and currently is configured to provide a spacious waiting room as well as public bathrooms which are spacious and ADA compliant.
 Forum Ohio offices are open weekdays during normal business hours (8 a.m. to 5 p.m.), with extended evening hours and weekend hours as necessary.